ggeorgovassilis/spring-rest-invoker/README.md

 #### Dependencies?

-The maven pom will pull in dependencies required for the spring mapper's basic features to work.
-The pom.xml declares more dependencies for advanced features as 'optional', so if you need them then you need to pull those dependencies in your own project's pom.xml.
+The maven pom will pull in dependencies required for the spring mapper's basic features to work. `pom.xml` declares more dependencies for advanced features as `optional` which can be pulled into the project by re-declaring them in the project's `pom.xml`.

 JAX-RS support: